TLI-group3/TLI-server/README.md

 In real life, tables 2 and 3 would be from the bank's database with access provided to us.
 However, for the simplicity of our program, all those data will be stored in the same dataset.

-JDBC will be used to access the database.
+The mock dataset containing banking info and the dataset of car information will be in CSV format.

 # Backend